 And the list goes on.
 Welcome news for many F&B owners who either missed out on PPP opportunities or felt overlooked.

 That said, there are some disqualifying factors anyone looking to apply should be aware of.
 Publicly traded corporations or those that are majority-owned and controlled by a publicly traded corporation are not allowed to apply.
 The same goes for if “the entity owns or operates (together with any affiliated business) more than 20 locations”.
 If a restaurant has already shuttered, then they also cannot take part in the Restaurant Revitalization Plan funds.
 And bankruptcy also precludes someone from applying.
-For the full list of details, see here.

 The good news is, acceptance is not based on the start date of a business.
 Restaurant Revitalization Fund Grants (RRFG) are available to restaurants even if they were not open prior to January 1, 2020.